cnvx/cobalt/README.md

 ## Acknowledgements

-I found Hvass-Labs and his [excellent repository](https://github.com/Hvass-Labs/TensorFlow-Tutorials) very helpful (although most of it uses the simplified [Pretty Tensor API](https://github.com/google/prettytensor).
+I found Hvass-Labs and his [excellent repository](https://github.com/Hvass-Labs/TensorFlow-Tutorials) very helpful (although most of it uses the simplified [Pretty Tensor API](https://github.com/google/prettytensor)).
 In particular the image preprocessing code was copied almost word for word.

 A thanks to Alex Krizhevsky, Vinod Nair, and Geoffrey Hinton for collecting the images used in and maintaining the [CIFAR-10 data set](https://www.cs.toronto.edu/~kriz/cifar.html).

 ## Disclaimer

-This is **alpha** (and mostly broken) code!
+This is **alpha** code!
+I wouldn't use it for anything important.

 ## License